spring-guides/gs-rest-service/README.md

 ### Create the directory structure

-In a project directory of your choosing, create the following subdirectory structure (e.g. with `mkdir -p src/main/java/hello` on *nix systems):
+In a project directory of your choosing, create the following subdirectory structure; for example, with `mkdir -p src/main/java/hello` on *nix systems:

     └── src
         └── main